p-lr/TrekMe/Readme.md

 From there, when selecting a track, there are three buttons at the bottom which enable you to :

-* rename it
+* rename it,
-* import it into an existing map (press the import button at the bottom of the list, then choose the map)
+* import it into an existing map (press the import button at the bottom of the list, then choose the map),
 * share it